Get to know your MCAN board members!

 Mark is an independent law professional (NY state and federal courts) with interdisciplinary competencies and interests.
 His practice includes commercial litigation, small corp./LLC/partnership advisement, transactional matters, and business and arts immigration petitions.
 He is a business owner (architectural concrete design and fabrication) and provides medico-legal training to emergency medicine residents and attendings.
 Mark is also a master humanities teacher, from Walpole Prison (Mass.) to PENN, and scholar (literature and law via a full ride National Mellon Fellowship in the Humanities).
 His philanthropy includes pro bono representation in an asylum and removal proceedings and extending educational opportunities to deserving and qualified students.

-Luke Lightning is a 1993 graduate of Carleton who majored in Chemistry.
-Currently, he is Senior Director of Research at Alquest Therapeutics, a biotech startup based at UCSF Mission Bay in San Francisco.
-He has been involved in pre-clinical programs that progressed to human clinical trials in the areas of cardiovascular and gastrointestinal, and neuronal diseases.
-Prior to pursuing a career in industry, he was an Assistant Professor at Purdue University, worked as a Postdoctoral Scholar at UCSF, and obtained his PhD in Medicinal Chemistry at the University of Washington.
-He is also the Founder of MogulDex, Founder of the Bay Area LifeTech Meetup group, lead organizer of Native American Heritage Night with the SF Giants, and member of the SF Planning Department’s Western SOMA Task Force.
+Luke Lightning is a 1993 graduate of Carleton who majored in chemistry and lives in San Francisco.
+Currently, he works in Business Development and Sales at LAUNCH.co which produces the online TV show "This Week in Startups" and the 2014 LAUNCH Festival where companies will debut on stage in front of 8000+ attendees.
+Prior to his role at LAUNCH.co, he was involved in biotech companies with programs that progressed to human clinical trials in the areas of cardiovascular, gastrointestinal, and neuronal diseases and cancer.
+He was an Assistant Professor at Purdue University, worked as a Postdoctoral Scholar at UCSF, and obtained his PhD in Medicinal Chemistry at the University of Washington.
+He is the Founder of the Bay Area LifeTech (BALT) Meetup group and lead organizer of Native American Heritage Night with the SF Giants.

-Asim is a rising senior from Baku, Azerbaijan, double-majoring in mathematics and economics.
-His interests span across public policy, economics, and national security.
-At Carleton, he serves as a Resident Assistant and participates in Model United Nations, International Relations Council, and Mortar Board.
+Asim graduated in 2013 with a degree in mathematics and economics.
+Originally from Baku, Azerbaijan, his interests span across public policy, economics, and national security.
+At Carleton, he served as a Resident Assistant and participated in Model United Nations, International Relations Council, and Mortar Board.

 Sabrina Singh joined the Bernard F. and Alva B. Gimbel Foundation in NYC in 2009.
 As the Senior Program Officer, she helps manage grantmaking in all program areas, including economic development, public education, civil legal services, criminal justice, reproductive rights and the environment.
 Prior to joining the Foundation, she was awarded the William J. Clinton Fellowship for Service in India and worked in multiple programmatic and research capacities to improve and promote women's and human rights in India.
 Sabrina was also Client Services Coordinator and Development Coordinator for Women's Initiative for Self Employment, a California-based NGO which provides training, networking opportunities and loans to help low-income women start and expand their own businesses.
 Before that, she worked in the corporate consulting sector as a business analyst for Accenture.
 Sabrina received a master’s degree in International Development from The London School of Economics and a B.A. in History and Spanish from Carleton College.

 Shao Zhu graduated from Carleton College in 2010 with a B.A. in Economics.
 A former MCAN scholar during undergrad, Shao gained his first internship experience at a non-profit organization that promotes Chinese restaurant workers’ rights in San Francisco through the sponsorship of MCAN.
 While at Carleton, Shao was actively involved with a variety of student organizations, including Carleton Investment Group, Multi-cultural Mentoring Program, and Carleton Chinese Association.
 Shao is currently working as a management consultant at Deloitte Consulting in Minneapolis.
+He provides business advice to Fortune 500 companies on strategy and performance improvement.
 He hopes to pursue a master’s degree in business administration in the near future.